aalto-intelligent-robotics/ViTa-SLAM/README.md

 - /whiskeye/log/em: The experience map in a different format

 ## Packages in this repository
-Check out this repository in a catkin workspace.
-In the src directory 4 packages are included.
+ There are 4 packages overall in the master and experiments branches.
+- vitaslam: Contains the vitaslam codebase
+The following packages in the experiments branch are not needed to run ViTa-SLAM but to recreate the experiments for our paper[1].
 - master\_node: Contains the launch scripts and installation instructions
-- vitaslam: Contains the vitaslam codebase
 - whiskeye\_controller: Contains various controllers to move the robot in gazebo
-- whiskeye\_gazebo: Contains the gazebo files and worlds to test ViTa-SLAM
+- whiskeye\_gazebo: Contains the gazebo files and worlds to test ViTa-SLAM Move the contents of this repository in a catkin workspace and compile with `catkin_make`.
+For more details follow the installation instructions in the technical report.

-## Installation
-More installation instructions can be found in src/master\_node/README.md

 ## Sources
 [1]